GotaLoveFiraCode/museum/README.md

 # MUSEUM — Muse: Unleashing Music

-A Curated Music Queue
+You happen to have legally acquired a 9004-FLAC-files music library?
+You don’t know what to do with it?
+The library is just to big to play random stuff, and making your own playlists would take forever?

+Well, you’re in luck!
+I happen to be working on a simple rust program that catalogs your music in an SQLite database, and gives you intelligent music queues!

+Please help me.

 ## Roadmap

 - [ ] Actually play music…?
 - [x] Add install instructions.
 - [ ] Better experience early on.
-- [ ] Categorize stuff by genre/mood (separate SQLite DBs using symlinks?)
+- [ ] Categorize stuff by genre/mood (separate music dirs using symlinks?
+Or SQLite DBs?)
 - [ ] Colors.
 Make stuff pretty.
 - [ ] Decay system, so old data becomes irrelevant.
 - [ ] Demonize.
 - [ ] Different file types without having to change the code…
 - [ ] Figure out how to list `fd-find` as a dependency somehow.
+(Is this bullet point enough?)
 - [x] Get a better acronym.
 - [ ] Modules.
 Use them.
 Not just one giant file.
 Please.
 - [ ] Store more information with each song.
 - [ ] TUI?
-- [x] Use anyhow for proper error management. `urgent`
+- [x] Use `anyhow` for proper error management.
 - [ ] Use clap crate for proper argument management.
 - [x] Use SQLite DBs instead of JSON.